 In order to calculate your calorie intake, you need a little bit of information first.
 What you don’t need is your height or age.
 What you do need is an understanding of how many calories you burn, and what you’re trying to accomplish.
 Are you trying to lose weight?
 How much do you want to lose?
 Maybe you’d like to gain weight.
 Set yourself a goal first, but set realistic, sustainable ones.

 A swing of .5-1% body fat per week in either direction is the maximum you should aiming for.
 Anything more and the muscle to fat ratio on your body can take a change for the worse.
 You also have a higher chance of maintaining your weight loss or gain if you take it slow.
 I realize everyone wants what they want, and they want it now.
 However, .5% body fat a week for six months equates to a reduction of 13% body fat, which will completely transform your body.
 That’s a lot of weight considering it probably took you a lifetime to put the weight on in the first place.

 You might be wondering how many calories you burn during a particular exercise.
-Instead, you should be trying to figure out how many calories you burn the rest of the day.
+Instead, you should be trying to figure out how much you burn the rest of the day.
 Exercise only burns a small amount of calories compared to the number of calories your body burns the rest of the day.
 A typical person may burn 100 calories for every mile they run.
 Run 3 miles, and you’ve burned 300 calories.
 This is great, but the rest of the day, even while you are relaxing or sleeping, you are burning thousands of calories.